LintaoAmons/easy-commands.nvim/README.md

-## A collection of pre-defined commands which are readable and easy to search and use
+## A collection of intuitive, easily searchable,and ready-to-use commands.

 ## Why this plugin?